Using Christmas to end war

 “If Christmas can come to the jungle, you can come home.
 Demobilise.
 At Christmas, everything is possible.”

-In one season, more than 300 guerrillas returned to their families which represented 5% of the guerrilla force at that time.
+In one season, more than 300 guerrillas returned to their families, representing 5% of the guerrilla force at the time.

 And that was just the beginning.

-Along with his ‘Rivers of Light’ campaign, these initiatives led to thousands of guerrillas abandoning their weapons and coming home.
+Along with his ‘Rivers of Light’ campaign, these initiatives led thousands of guerrillas to abandon their weapons and return home.

 Jose’s ideas helped to connect Colombians and steer the nation towards a more peaceful future.